AUTOIMMUNE & INFLAMMATION

 • False negatives and false positives are common

-• They are not covered by insurance
+• Many are not covered by insurance

-• You can’t test all toxins — there are hundreds
+• You can’t test all toxins—there are hundreds

 • The levels found on tests don’t necessarily correlate with the severity of symptoms